bs672/iko/RaspberryPi/README.md

 * Attach certificate to thing: `aws iot attach-thing-principal --thing-name iko<id> --principal <certificate-arn>` (replace `<certificate-arn>` and `<id>`)
 * In automatino_oo.py set thingName to iko<id>
-* Add whatever wifi networks you need to wpa_supplicant.conf
+* Add whatever wifi networks you need to wpa_supplicant.conf *NOTE: Sometimes the aws cli commands do not work.
+In that case you can use the aws management console to create the thing, keys and certificates.
+You can also use it to attach policy to certificate and certificate to thing.
+The only extra step is changing the names of the keys to cert.pem, publicKey.pem and privkey.pem

 ### Set up Raspbian OS
 * Download [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and load it onto the SD card using [Etcher](https://etcher.io)